patrick-5546/firefly-iii-utils/README.md

 Some banks emit CSVs that don't match the importer template's column shape and need a small transformation before upload.
-Each `TemplateInfo` in `TEMPLATES` (in `src/firefly_iii_utils/paths.py`) has an optional `preprocessor` field; when it's set, the CSV is parsed, rewritten in memory, and the transformed bytes are uploaded (the original file on disk is never modified).
+Each `TemplateInfo` in `TEMPLATES` has an optional `preprocessor` field; when it's set, the CSV is parsed, rewritten in memory, and the transformed bytes are uploaded (the original file on disk is never modified).
 The preprocessor functions themselves live in `src/firefly_iii_utils/preprocessors.py`.

 Currently registered: